 Something has AI when it can process information without an organic brain.
-It’s not alive, but it can sort information.
-It can do so as a result of machine learning.
+It’s not alive, but it can sort information because of machine learning.

 What is machine learning?

-Machine learning is the process of teaching a machine about how to react to some data type.
+Machine learning is the process of teaching a machine how to react to a data type.
 It’s a simple process, but it becomes complex when you add more information.
 Read on for an example of what machine learning looks like in a real-life small business scenario.

-How can I use AI to optimize my small business?
+How can I use AI for my small business?

-Imagine you own a florist shop, which also has a website.
+Imagine that you own a flower shop, which also has a website.
 If a customer searches your site for “red flowers,” you teach your website how to respond.
-You can train it to show the customer roses, tulips, and Gerbera daisies.
+For example, training it to show the customer red roses, tulips, and Gerbera daisies.

 The machine doesn’t know anything until you program it with the appropriate information.
-It’s not thinking exactly; it’s responding to “if so” or “if not” statements.
+It’s not thinking, exactly; it’s responding to “if so” and “if not” statements.

 How AI thinks

-If the customer wants red flowers, show them roses, tulips, and Gerbera daisies.
-Is it December or November?
-If so, show them the holiday options.
-If not, don’t show them any more flowers.
+If a customer wants red flowers, show them red roses, tulips, and Gerbera daisies.
+Is a holiday coming up?
+If so, show them the red holiday options.
+If not, don’t show them additional red flowers.

-A more complex AI has an enormous number of “if so” and “if not” calculations occurring.
+A more complex AI processes an enormous number of “if so” and “if not” calculations.
 If you ask a GPS device to give you the fastest route to a location, it will rapidly look at many data sources.
-If you take Main Street, will you encounter traffic, problematic road conditions or weather-related delays?
+For example, you may want to know if you’ll encounter traffic, problematic road conditions, or weather-related delays if you take Main Street.

-The GPS will ask other AIs like state transportation databases and weather information sources what they know.
-Those sites will also respond based on “if so” and “if not” information they are gathering.
+The GPS will ask other AI sources, like state transportation databases and weather information sources, what they know.
+Those sites will also respond based on “if so” and “if not” information that they gather.

-Those AIs have cameras that show the speed of traffic on Main Street.
-They can then tell your GPS the speed of traffic.
-Your GPS can then compare the rate of traffic on Main Street to other streets.
+Those AI sources have cameras that show the speed of traffic on Main Street, which they share with your GPS.
+Your GPS then compares the rate of traffic on Main Street to other streets.

-No matter how complicated results seem, they are still a result of “if so,” do this, “if not,” do that.
+No matter how complicated the results seem, they’re still a product of “if so,” do this, “if not,” do that.

 Are machines thinking?

-Machines can process some sources of information faster than we can.
-However, machines are dependent on us to teach them how to process the data.
+Machines can process some sources of information faster than people can, but machines are dependent on humans to teach them how to process data.